Popfrenzy

 Popfrenzy is an independent record label and touring-events agency created by Chris Wu based in Sydney, Australia.

-They began in the late 1990s, putting on various underground parties/nights.
-Between 2000 and 2006, they booked such Sydney clubs and venues as the Spanish, Mandarin, Taxi and Teachers Clubs.
+The agency commenced in 1999, putting on various underground parties/nights.
+Between 2000 and 2006, they booked a number of Sydney clubs and venues, including the Spanish, Mandarin, Taxi and Teachers Clubs.

-Around 2003, Popfrenzy started to bring overseas acts to Australia as well establishing their own record label.
+In 2003, Popfrenzy started to bring overseas acts to Australia, as well establishing their own record label.
 The first two releases were from Camera Obscura and Les Savy Fav.

 They also started and ran an independent record store between mid-2005 and mid-2006 in Surry Hills, Sydney, called Gifted Records.
+In 2006 Popfrenzy issued a music magazine, Moss, edited by Tommy Thran, but it was short-lived.

+In 2012 Popfrenzy joined Cooperative Music in order to be able to promote domestic artists internationally.
+As part of the deal, Universal Music Group took on the label's distribution.
+The label had previously been distributed by Inertia since early 2009.

+In 2014 they announced an arrangement with Béchamel Records to start releasing vinyl records, with the first release being Brisbane band, Per Purpose.